 Sherine is a Senior Editor and works with health professionals to develop articles for Veritas Health websites, often focusing on head and neck conditions.
 She received a Bachelor of Dental Surgery from Bapuji Dental College and Hospital and a certification in clinical trial management from the Institute of Clinical Research, India.

-Our Medical Illustrators
+Medical Animators/ Illustrators

 Molly is a medical animator and illustrator who produces illustrations, animated gifs, and videos to help simplify complex medical concepts.
 She received an MS in Biomedical Visualization from the University of Illinois at Chicago and a BS in Kinesiology and Health from Miami University, OH.